fennerm/bootr/README.md

-# A tiny R package for bootstrapping using tidyverse tibbles
+# A tiny R package for bootstrapping with tidyverse tibbles

 The library exports a few high level functions for bootstrapping across groups in nested tibbles.
 This is primarily intended for personal projects so expect